fusernames/idapi/README.md

 ## Middlewares
 You can add middlewares with the express app.
-For exemple we will add a custom middleware to parse the user token
+For example we will add a custom middleware to parse the user token
 ```js
   const jwt = require('jsonwebtoken')